 More Than a Finance Degree!

-New England College of Business provides a unique graduate program in Finance for students to develop leadership skills.
+New England Institute of Business at Cambridge College provides a unique graduate program in Finance for students to develop leadership skills.
 This program goes beyond the technical knowledge to equip students for better employment opportunities in managerial and leadership positions.
 Indeed, the online Master’s in Finance with a Leadership Track focuses on the essential leadership knowledge by offering strategic leadership courses in human resources, marketing and international business.

 Additionally, students may choose four of the offered electives better suited to career opportunities in their fields and occupational interests.